qmsstudios/uosstructure/Course Descriptions/Department of Transpersonal Psychology Course Descriptions.md

 Research-oriented examination of the integration of psychological and spiritual dimensions of human experience.
 Explores theoretical models of integration, methodologies for facilitating integration, and research on integrated approaches to human development.
 Students develop original integrative frameworks while critically evaluating strengths and limitations of different integration models.

 ### TP750: Transpersonal Dimensions of Collective Consciousness
 Examines transpersonal phenomena at group, cultural, and global levels.
 Explores concepts such as morphic fields, collective consciousness, social emergence, cultural evolution, and planetary awareness.
-Students investigate theoretical frameworks and research methodologies for understanding transpersonal dimensions of collective experience while developing sophisticated approaches to studying consciousness beyond individual psychology.
+Students investigate theoretical frameworks and research methodologies for understanding transpersonal dimensions of collective experience while developing sophisticated approaches to studying consciousness beyond individual psychology.[/su_spoiler]